crysalead/sql-dialect/README.md

 #### Abstract types

-Databases uses different naming conventions for types which can be quite missleading.
-So to be the most generic possible, columns definition can be done using some abstract `'type'` definitions.
+Databases uses different naming conventions for types which can be missleading.
+To be the most generic possible, columns definition can be done using some abstract `'type'` definitions.
 Out of the box the following types are supported:

 * `'id'`: foreign key ID
 * `'serial'`: autoincremented serial primary key